eProsima/Fast-DDS-docs/docs/fastdds/transport/includes/listening_locators.rst

   ``rtps.port.offsetdN``.
 Default values are: ``offsetd0 = 0``, ``offsetd1 = 10``, ``offsetd2 = 1``, ``offsetd3 = 11``.

 Both UDP and TCP unicast locators support to have a null address.
-In that case, *eProsima Fast RTPS* understands to get local network addresses and use them.
+In that case, *eProsima Fast DDS* understands to get local network addresses and use them.

 Both UDP and TCP locators support to have a zero port.
-In that case, *eProsima Fast RTPS* understands to calculate well-known port for that type of traffic.
+In that case, *eProsima Fast DDS* understands to calculate well-known port for that type of traffic.